-This outbreak happened during the Gold Medal flour E. coli outbreak, but these two outbreaks are not related, according to Ryan Osterholm, a food safety lawyer who helps people who have been sickened by food get compensation.
+This outbreak happened during the Gold Medal flour E. coli outbreak, but these two outbreaks are not related, according to Fred Pritzker, a food safety lawyer who helps people who have been sickened by food get compensation.
 The Gold Medal flour outbreak involved E. coli strains O26 and O121.
-This outbeak involves the more common strain O157:H7.
+This outbreak involves the more common strain O157:H7.

 13 Outbreak Victims, 2 with Hemolytic Uremic Syndrome (HUS)